Table Of Contents

 How Does EKS Pricing Work?

-Each Amazon EKS cluster costs $0.10 per hour.
-In addition, you are responsible for any additional resources your cluster uses, such as compute and storage costs.
+Each Amazon EKS cluster incurs a cost of $0.10 per hour.
+Additionally, you are responsible for any additional resources your cluster utilizes, including compute and storage costs.

 Both ECS and EKS charge based on the resources your workload consumes, so you’re paying for the EC2 instances that run ECS Tasks or EKS Kubernetes pods.

 There’s no extra fee to use ECS.
-But EKS clusters cost $0.10 per hour per cluster plus compute costs.
+But EKS clusters cost $0.10 per hour per cluster, plus compute costs.
 That means you’ll spend an additional $74 monthly on each Kubernetes cluster you run with EKS vs. ECS.
-If you run multiple clusters, the cost can add up quickly.
+If you run multiple clusters, the cost can add up fast.

 Pricing for Amazon EKS with Amazon EC2